markusfisch/bots/README.md

 OPTION can be any of:
-  -P, --port N                port to listen for players, default is 63187 -b, --min-starters N        minimum number of players to start a game,
+  -P, --port N                port to listen for players, default is 63187 -W, --websocket-port N      port for WebSocket players, default is 63188 -O, --spectator-port N      port for WebSocket spectators, default is 63189 -V, --max-spectators N      maximum number of spectators, default is 0 -b, --min-starters N        minimum number of players to start a game,
                               default is 1
   -m, --min-players N         minimum number of alive players, default depends